On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Abstract

 \section{Abstract}

+For important cases of algebraic extensions of valued fields, we develop presentations of the associated K\"ahler differentials of the extensions of their valuation rings.
+We compute their annihilators as well as the associated differents.
+We then apply the results to Galois defect extensions of prime degree.
 Defects can appear in finite extensions of valued fields of positive residue characteristic and are serious obstructions to several problems in positive characteristic.
-In order to study them in detail, a classification has been introduced; the class of independent defects appears to be more harmless than that of dependent defects.
+A classification of defects (dependent vs.\ independent) has been introduced by the second and the third author.
 It has been shown that perfectoid fields and deeply ramified fields only admit extensions with independent defect.
-In the present paper, we give several characterizations of independent defect, using ramification ideals, K\"ahler differentials and traces of the maximal ideals valuation rings.
+We give several characterizations of independent defect, using ramification ideals, K\"ahler differentials and traces of the maximal ideals of valuation rings.
+All of our results are for arbitrary valuations; in particular, we have no restrictions on their rank or value groups.